simonvh/gimmemotifs-manuscript/manuscript.md

 Furthermore, with ChIP-seq data there are usually many peaks available.
 This allows for other algorithms than those that work well on a few sequences.
-Interestingly, the original MEME shows consistently good performance, although the running tine is longer than most other tools.
+Interestingly, the original MEME shows consistently good performance, although the running time is longer than most other tools.
 On the basis of this analysis, BioProspector should be the top pick for a program to identify primary motifs in ChIP-seq data.
 However, an ensemble program such as GimmeMotifs will report high-quality motifs more consistently than any single tool.